-The choice between Agile or Waterfall entirely falls upon a thorough evaluation of the project’s workflow, budget, structure, process, and collaboration.
+Agile or Waterfall’s choice entirely falls upon a thorough evaluation of the project’s workflow, budget, structure, process, and collaboration.
 Whichever way you go, ensure that it works best for your development goals.

 Nathan Smith is an application developer at TechnoScore as well as a technology enthusiast and writer.
 He takes immense interest in decoding complicated tech concepts and sharing them with others through engaging narratives.